waylad/evmos-zombax/src/game/README.md

-# Phaser game for ZombieSmash
+# Phaser game for Zombax

 To start the game: